-The widespread adoption of LLMs has driven an exponential rise in their deployment, imposing substantial demands on inference clusters.
-These clusters must handle numerous concurrent queries for different LLM downstream tasks.
-To handle multi-task settings with vast LLM parameter counts, methods like Low-Rank Adaptation (LoRA) enable task-specific fine-tuning while sharing most of the base LLM model across tasks.
-Hence, they allow concurrent task serving with minimal memory requirements.
-However, existing LLM serving systems face inefficiencies: they overlook workload heterogeneity, impose high link bandwidth from frequent adapter loading, and suffer from head-of-line blocking in their schedulers.
+The effectiveness of LLMs has triggered an exponential rise in their deployment, imposing substantial demands on inference clusters.
+Such clusters often handle numerous concurrent queries for different LLM downstream tasks.
+To handle multi-task settings with vast LLM parameter counts, Low-Rank Adaptation (LoRA) enables task-specific fine-tuning while sharing most of the base LLM model across tasks.
+Hence, it supports concurrent task serving with reduced memory requirements.
+However, existing designs face inefficiencies: they overlook workload heterogeneity, impose high CPU-GPU link bandwidth from frequent adapter loading, and suffer from head-of-line blocking in their schedulers.

-To address these challenges, we present \emph{Chameleon}, a novel LLM serving system optimized for many-adapter environments, that relies on two core ideas: adapter caching and adapter-aware scheduling.
-First, Chameleon caches popular adapters in GPU memory, minimizing the adapter loading times.
-Importantly, it uses the otherwise idle GPU memory, avoiding extra memory costs.
-Second, Chameleon uses a non-preemptive multi-queue scheduling to efficiently account for workload heterogeneity.
+To address these challenges, we present \emph{Chameleon}, a novel LLM serving system optimized for many-adapter environments.
+Chameleon introduces two new ideas: adapter caching and adapter-aware scheduling.
+First, Chameleon caches popular adapters in GPU memory, minimizing adapter loading times.
+For caching, it uses otherwise idle GPU memory, avoiding extra memory costs.
+Second, Chameleon uses a non-preemptive multi-queue scheduler to efficiently account for workload heterogeneity.
 In this way, Chameleon simultaneously prevents head of line blocking and starvation.
-We implement Chameleon on top of a state-of-the-art LLM serving platform and evaluate it with real-world production traces and open-source LLMs.
-Under high loads, Chameleon reduces P99 and P50 TTFT latency by 80.7\% and 48.1\%, respectively, while improving throughput by 1.5$\times$ compared to state-of-the-art baselines.
+Under high loads, Chameleon reduces the P99 and P50 TTFT latencies by 80.7\% and 48.1\%, respectively, over a state-of-the-art baseline, while improving the throughput by 1.5$\times$.